A high income employee is an employee who:

 - capable of being covered by an award even though award conditions don’t apply.

-High income employees who aren’t covered by an award or agreement can’t make an unfair dismissal application.
+Employees who earn over the high income threshold and who aren’t covered by an award or agreement can’t make an unfair dismissal application.

 What to do next